coopersmith/cooper-site/_notes/Travel/New Orleans 2019.md

 <img src="{{ site.baseurl }}/assets/©CooperLiskaSmith_20190331_150850_3stars_.jpeg"/>

 Since writing this, I've returned to New Orleans several times.
-I keep a comprehensive guide to all my favorite spots at [[Guide to New Orleans]]
+I keep a comprehensive guide to all my favorite spots at [[New Orleans.md]]